faabergr/faabergr.github.io/_posts/2017-12-27-Unit-testing-thoughts.md

 Your unit tests should be quick to run, short, and easy to read and maintain.
 They're only worth keeping around if they provide a tangible benefit, but if you design your software with concerns well-separated then they'll let you make changes with a lot less fear and frustration.

+Further reading:

+* [Building a Pragmatic Unit Test Suite](https://www.pluralsight.com/courses/pragmatic-unit-testing) is a great PluralSight video course by [Vladimir Khorikov](http://enterprisecraftsmanship.com/) that also goes into hexagonal architectures, another name for the "separating logic from external concerns" that I mentioned above.
+* [A Response to “Why Most Unit Testing is Waste”](https://henrikwarne.com/2014/09/04/a-response-to-why-most-unit-testing-is-waste/), a post by Henrik Warne that helped me crystallize my thoughts.

 (image credit: [Andrea Kirkby](https://www.flickr.com/photos/andreakirkby/6527741995/in/photolist-aWQogM-7zE3KM-3Q3wsX-3Q3u5v-7zPhnX-32g9n2-392VZw-7zHRwb-Rx113-3Q7TNW-3Q3CeV-2VU2C-GoSLi-4FgLmZ-pmqENj-BmQWK-6NCsq-7yaQu9-39GYNa-kDr51f-aeMtfU-LyjkN-73woqC-zFUgo-FcB2ro-UFyewv-8483b-pmpMZz-A7d2Q-pa1LC-dJc2Kq-7Df9js-o376RR-6cMDSc-An38m-8EMAq1-847pY-2YJfh2-osQem-btawAR-DVgHk-6DbLdk-aDoK9-b3q9xe-aDoDA-W7zMzy-9M7q2W-7MFbsf-c8M5py-qg2aXh))